 - Amenity reservation platforms

 “While fancier add-ons are nice to have, most Americans will likely choose those communities and units that cover more basic necessities and help them feel secure instead of paying more to get access to things they may not use.”—Angie Amon, director of research at RentPath

 Plus, as industry leaders show a growing interest in adopting technology, proptech companies will continue expanding their offerings.
-Consequently, expect to see an influx of innovative new products focused on resident health and safety.
+As a result, expect to see an influx of innovative new products focused on resident health and safety.

 A worthy investment

-COVID-19 has significantly impacted multifamily housing, but there are ways to future-proof your building.
-A wise investment both before and long after 2020, proptech remains the smart solution to delight residents, property managers, owners, and developers alike.
+COVID-19 significantly impacted multifamily housing, but there are ways to future-proof your building.
+A wise investment both before and long after the pandemic, proptech remains the smart solution to delight residents, property managers, owners, and developers alike.
 Though the industry is changing, proptech is there to help you adapt.